yining1023/Machine-Learning-for-Physical-Computing/Examples/magic_wand/README.md

 - [Arduino Nano 33 BLE Sense](https://store.arduino.cc/usa/nano-33-ble-sense-with-headers)

+### Install the Arduino Nano 33 BLE Sense board manager
+In the Arduino IDE menu select `Tools > Board > Boards Manager…` Search for “Nano BLE” and press install on the board It will take several minutes to install.
+When it’s done close the Boards Manager window

 ### Install the Arduino_TensorFlowLite library

 This example application is included as part of the official TensorFlow Lite